 Stunting (low height for age, also referred to as chronic malnutrition), is of a particular concern for Eastern and Southern Africa.

-26 million, or close to 40 percent of children under five years of age are suffering from it.
+25 million, or 40 percent of children under five years of age, are suffering from it.

 Unlike underweight and wasting, stunting is largely irreversible, and it is affecting more children than the first two conditions combined in the region.